 The thrills of early Verdi

 Our operagoing life generally includes only a fraction of Giuseppe Verdi’s stage works.
 Rigoletto, Il trovatore, La traviata, and Aida may be the most popular Verdi operas worldwide, but there’s so much more to discover in Verdi’s music!

-Over the next several seasons, Lyric will be striking a blow for early Verdi, a period in this composer’s incomparable career that has long been neglected by opera companies internationally.
+Over the next several seasons, Lyric will be featuring Verdi's early work, a period in this composer’s incomparable career that has long been neglected by opera companies internationally.
 Yes, Nabucco and Macbeth do come along now and again onstage, but not often enough for audiences to become truly familiar with them.
-And what about the other 12 operas that make up what we think of as “early Verdi”?
+And what about the other dozen operas that make up what we think of as “early Verdi”?
 They all offer nonstop excitement, both musically and dramatically.

 With the first revelation of his gifts as an opera composer (Oberto, conte di San Bonifacio, 1839), Verdi began a decade of work that he’d later describe as his “galley years.”
 It was constant work—not just composing 14 operas, but also supervising each opera’s world-premiere production, while also dealing with his demanding publisher’s concerns and requests regarding each score.
 It was work, too, that provided Verdi with desperately needed distraction, after the deaths of his wife and two infant children in less than two years.